 So here comes the idea – what if instead of measuring the amount or rainfall we measure the distribution of it with Gini index?
 In order to assess this, we had chosen 5 locations in Europe and listed

-Global Drought Observatory.
+all the major drought since 1980 according to Global Drought Observatory.
 For every location precipitation data (ERA5) was processed, Gini index of yearly precipitation was calculated and plotted and the conclusions were drawn basing on this comparison.

 Conclusions